Vitali Silitski: Acknowledgement by colleagues

+According to Paval Daneika, director of the Belarusian Economic Research and Outreach Center, Silitski contributed to academic analysis in Belarus by bringing together a new generation of experts who present their research internationally.

 Stephan Malerius from Konrad Adenauer Stiftung (Germany) regrets that there was no person around Silitski able to transform his research into a political plan.
 Malerius notes that Silitski consulted politicians when asked, but he was not a political technologist and didn't want to be so.

 Silitski was also remembered in the January 2012 issue of NED's Journal of Democracy, which called him “the best political scientist of his generation to emerge from the former Soviet Union,” and at the May 2012 event marking the 10th anniversary of the Reagan-Fascell Program, which noted that “Vitali was a prolific author and leading activist.”

 Public activity

-Silitski was a sincere patriot who really loved Belarus.
-He wished to see it a democratic and European state, where the Belarusian language and the national culture are respected.
+Silitski was a Belarusian political activist who supported democratic reforms and closer integration with Europe.
+He advocated for the promotion of the Belarusian language and the preservation of national culture.

 Vitali as a common citizen took parts in meetings and rallies of the opposition, including peace protests against falsification of the results of the presidential elections in December 2010.
 Vitali went there being already sick and brutal dispersal of participants had an adverse effect on him.
 Later he participated in solidarity actions with detained and political prisoners.

 In 1992 Silitski, then a student, joined the United Democratic Party of Belarus (later United Civic Party of Belarus), to work in its youth organisation.
 And though for long time he did not participate actively in the Party work, officially he left it in 2010 as a sign of protest against behaviour of the party presidential candidate for elections 2010 Yaraslau Ramanchuk, after the crackdown of peaceful demonstration and arrest of oppositional candidates.

-Vitali Silitski was famous Belarusian LiveJournal blogger nescerka.
-But he deleted his account himself, in spite his popularity and more than 500 friends.
-Soon he came back under own name, what, to his own admission, “put a certain responsibility for the row”, and that asked not to wait for hooliganism and trolling of feminists from him.
-But in the livejournal vitalsilitski only three posts appeared, and Vitali Silitski moved to Facebook.
+Vitali Silitski was a Belarusian LiveJournal blogger named nescerka.
+But he deleted his account, and with it his popularity and more than 500 friends.
+Soon he came back under own name, and to his own admission “put a certain responsibility for the row”, and that asked not to wait for "hooliganism" and "trolling of feminists" from him.
+But in the livejournal, vitalsilitski only posted three times, and Vitali Silitski moved to Facebook.
 Now the wall of his profile looks like memorial plate.